microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_azuresentinel.md

 * Using the **[Extension Management](arc_vm_extension_mma_arm.md)**

     This feature in Azure Arc enabled Servers allows you to deploy the MMA agent VM extensions to a non-Azure Windows and/or Linux VMs.
-You can use the Azure Portal, Azure CLI, an ARM template as well as PowerShell script to manage the extension deployment to Arc servers.
+You can use the Azure Portal, Azure CLI, an ARM template as well as PowerShell script to manage the extension deployment to Arc enabled serverss.

 * Setting up **[Azure Policies](arc_policies_mma.md)**